Minimally Invasive Total Hip Replacement

 There is also a slight risk that the procedure might not get rid of your pain, or that it might leave you with new pain.
 Your own risk of complications may vary according to your age and your other medical conditions.
 Ask your provider about the risks that most apply to you.

-How do I get ready for total hip replacement?
+How do I get ready for a total hip replacement?

 Ask your provider how you should plan to get ready for your surgery.